euonymos/cardano-transaction-lib/doc/cardano-testnet-testing.md

 1. `nix develop` followed by `npm run test` (recommended for development)
 2. `nix run .#checks.x86_64-linux.ctl-scaffold-local-testnet-test`
    * where you'd usually replace `x86_64-linux` with the system you run tests on
-   * and `ctl-scaffold-local-testnet-test` with the name of the test derivation for your project;
+   * and `ctl-scaffold-local-testnet-test` with the name of the test derivation for your project

 ## Testing contracts

-CTL provides integrated testing environment for Mote (a test framework in PureScript).
+CTL provides an integrated testing environment for Mote (a test framework in PureScript).
 Alternatively, testing in the `Aff` context is also available, which makes it possible to integrate with any testing framework (or none at all).

 ### Testing with Mote

-[Mote](https://github.com/garyb/purescript-mote) is a DSL for defining and grouping tests (plus other quality of life features, e.g. skipping marked tests).
+[Mote](https://github.com/garyb/purescript-mote) is a DSL for defining and grouping tests (plus other quality-of-life features, e.g. skipping marked tests).

-First (and more widely used) approach is to first build a tree of tests (in CTL's case a tree of `ContractTest` types -- basically a function from some distribution of funds to a `Contract a`) via Mote and then use the `Contract.Test.Testnet.testTestnetContracts` function to execute them.
-This allows setting up the Cardano Testnet only once per top-level groups and tests passed to the `testTestnetContracts` and then use it in many independent tests.
+The first (and more widely used) approach is to first build a tree of tests (in CTL's case a tree of `ContractTest` types -- which is just a function from some distribution of funds to a `Contract a`) via Mote and then use the `Contract.Test.Testnet.testTestnetContracts` function to execute them.
+This allows setting up the environment only once and (re-)use it for many independent tests.
 The function will interpret a `MoteT` (effectful test tree) into `Aff`, which you can then actually run.

 The [`ctl-scaffold` template](../templates/ctl-scaffold) provides a simple `Mote`-based example.
+Also, you can find a complete simple betting example within CTL tests in `Test.Ctl.BetRef`.

 `Contract.Test.Testnet.testTestnetContracts` type is defined as follows:

 ```purescript
 testTestnetContracts
   :: TestnetConfig